Hardmath123/hardmath123.github.io/content/terminal-screenies.md

 copyable.

-You should only be using a screenshot if your project has some curses-esque behavior--messing with colors and drawing and raw mode and all that jazz.
+You should only be using a screenshot if your project has some curses-esque behavior---messing with colors and drawing and raw mode and all that jazz.

 When taking a screenshot, make sure your terminal profile (custom colors, dark background, etc.) doesn't interfere with anything.
 Also, make sure your terminal prompt (`$PS1`) is sufficiently normal.
 Yes, a plain `>` is minimalistic and pretty.
-But it's confusing--are you running bash, or is the prompt part of your program's interface?
+But it's confusing---are you running bash, or is the prompt part of your program's interface?

 Finally: use *small* windows.
 It's hard to read text if you take a screenshot